Plan Ahead to Help Save on Your Taxes

 Increase your tax-deferred contributions

 Rather than making a lump-sum contribution to your savings at year-end, use this time to plan how to bump up your monthly contributions early in the upcoming year to help spread out the payments, lessening the impact on monthly discretionary income.
-Investing earlier rather than later also increases the potential for gains from investment return or compounding.
+Investing earlier rather than later may also increase the potential for gains from investment return or compounding.

 Keep an eye on tax credit thresholds